iotaledger/goshimmer/README.md

     ![parallel_reality](images/outputs.png "Ledger State")

-## Client Lib and HTTP API reference
+## Client-Library and HTTP API reference

-You can use the Go client library to interact with GoShimmer (located under `github.com/iotaledger/goshimmer/client`).
+You can use the Go client-library to interact with GoShimmer (located under `github.com/iotaledger/goshimmer/client`).

 Alternatively, you can check out the [API docs](https://docs.iota.org/docs/node-software/0.1/goshimmer/references/api-reference) to implement your own client or inspect the available HTTP API endpoints.